-The recent Global Human Capital Trends Report from Deloitte showed that Technology was one of the HR profession’s most urgent issues yet one that they felt least ready to deal with.
-For those needing to leverage new software to ease the lives of their workforce there is much to learn about features and functionality, whilst those teams responsible for recruiting technology face a whole different set of problems.
+The competition for tech talent isn’t new, but the rate of IT adoption by companies has far surpassed the rate of available IT professionals.
+For those needing to leverage new software to ease the lives of their workforce, there is much to learn about features and functionality.
+Meanwhile, teams responsible for recruiting technology face a whole different set of problems.

-Any time there is talk of skill and talent shortages you can be sure that IT will always be one of the key sectors mentioned, and it is certainly one that seems to be having it’s fair share of difficulties in finding the right talent at the moment.
+Any time there is talk of skill and talent shortages, you can be sure that IT will always be one of the key sectors mentioned.
+Hiring IT, software, and other tech-heavy talent will always be a challenge, so you’ll need to be prepared before you get started.

-Lets look at some of the main challenges:
+Lets look at some of the main IT recruitment challenges:

-It’s a problem in many sectors at the moment but IT seems to be suffering more than most with some recruiters reporting up to four vacancies for each available developer.
-It might be time to redraft the job spec or look again at the exact skills you need, either through re-apportioning duties or looking for people who may just be an intensive training course away from being fully conversant in a new coding language.
+While job vacancies tend to ebb and flow with economic cycles, IT seems to be suffer more than most with some recruiters reporting up to four vacancies for each available developer.
+It might be time to redraft the job description or look again at the exact skills you need, either through re-apportioning duties or looking for people who may just be an intensive training course away from being fully conversant in a new coding language.

 There are some good IT operators around but they tend not to actively look for a new role.
 Recruiters need a subtle approach to sourcing as technology employees rarely respond to a full on headhunting call.
 You need to understand where they hang out, which platforms they use, what would encourage them to move and build rapport slowly.

 Let’s be honest, most recruiters and most techies tend to be different types of people.
 They talk different languages.
-Recruiters are often confident, gregarious and happy to start any conversation whereas tech people quite often are more reserved and prefer to talk to other tech people.
+Recruiters are often confident, gregarious, and happy to start any conversation whereas tech people may be more reserved and prefer to talk to other tech people.
 Maybe the answer is for recruiters to get their own IT people involved in the early stages.

-Unless you know the market really well you may not realise that outside of the main social and recruiting platforms there are specialist forums, discussion groups and networking sites that attract technology specialists who like to share information and new discoveries, and help to solve each others problems.
-It may be the person you’re looking for is currently active on these platforms.
+Unless you know the market really well, you may not realize that outside of the main social and recruiting platforms there are specialist forums, discussion groups, and networking sites that attract tech specialists.
+They’re more likely to share information and new discoveries, and help to solve each others problems, and the person you’re looking for may be currently active on these platforms.

 Do recruiters really know where to start looking for specialist candidates?
-There are so many new free tools that it must be tempting to try one and if you can’t find what you’re looking for then try another!
+There are so many new free tools that it must be tempting to try one and if you can’t find what you’re looking for then try another.
 Experienced talent hunters know that you need to have a strategy and carefully map out the skills and sector you are searching for if you are trying to find those with highly sought after, specialist skills.
-This could be one for a detective not a big game hunter.

-Whilst we’re talking about highly sought after, specialist skills it’s important to remember that they come at a price.
-Whilst throwing money at a recruitment problem rarely succeeds, competitive compensation for those who have the right skills is a must.
+While we’re talking about highly coveted, specialist skills, it’s important to remember that they come at a price (the law of supply and demand creates one of the most difficult challenges when recruiting IT professionals).
+Throwing money at a recruitment problem rarely succeeds, but competitive compensation for those who have the right skills is a must.